thuliteio/getdoks.org/content/docs/start-here/environmental-impact.md

 ### Images

 While Doks provides a good baseline, images you add to your docs pages can quickly increase your page weight.
-Doks uses [Hyas' Images integration](https://images.gethyas.com/) to optimize local images in your Markdown and HTML files.
+Doks uses [Thulite' Images integration](https://images.thulite.io/) to optimize local images in your Markdown and HTML files.

 ### Caching